 y the local portion of result matrix y.

 Scope: local

 Type: required

 Intent: inout.

 Specified as: an array of rank one or two containing numbers of type specified in Table 12.

+info Error code.

 psb\spsm - Triangular System Solve

 This subroutine computes the Triangular System Solve: